| |

 Morning Ritual left in

-in the forest and moves in the open air, the flame, as it were
+in the forest, moving into open space, likewise the flame, as it were

-sewing", closing up space with a network of causal threads.
-This is
+sewing", closing up space with an intricate network of causal threads

 negated : the causes of suffering are eliminated.